You are currently viewing How to Get to Ireland from Anywhere in the World

 Brittany Ferries

-This ferry service operates two routes from France to Ireland, one from Cherbourg to Rosslare (17 hours) and the other from Roscoff to Cork (11 hours traveling time).
+This ferry service operates three routes from France to Ireland, one from Cherbourg to Rosslare (17 hours, 42 minutes), another from Le Havre to Rosslare, and the other from Roscoff to Cork (15 hours, 44 minutes).

 a dining room how to get to Ireland